Survey Sample Size

 - How sure do you need to be that the sample accurately samples your population?

-This is your confidence interval.
-A confidence interval is the likelihood that the sample you picked mattered in the results you got.
+This is your confidence level.
+A confidence level is the likelihood that the sample you picked mattered in the results you got.
 The calculation is usually done in the following way.
 If you picked 30 more samples randomly from your population, how often would the results you got in your one sample significantly differ those other 30 samples?
-A 95% confidence interval means that you would get the same results 95% of the time.
-95% is the most commonly used confidence interval but you may want a 90% or 99% confidence interval depending on your survey.
-Decreasing your confidence interval below 90% is not recommended.
+A 95% confidence level means that you would get the same results 95% of the time.
+95% is the most commonly used confidence level but you may want a 90% or 99% confidence level depending on your survey.
+Decreasing your confidence level below 90% is not recommended.

 How Big a Sample Do I Need?